On February 4, 2022, the USO turns 81.

 You’ll also find USO centers in Afghanistan, Djibouti, Kuwait, United Arab Emirates, Germany, Italy, Japan, South Korea, Iraq, and the United States.

-In addition to the USO’s well-known entertainment tours where they take shows to deployed soldiers, the USO locations around the world are visited more than seven million times per year.
+In addition to the USO’s well-known entertainment tours where they take shows to deployed soldiers, the organization has locations around the world are visited more than seven million times per year.

 What Does the USO Do?

 The USO is essentially a morale-boosting, fun-loving organization focused on bringing joy and smiles to the faces of military families.
-The most impressive part of the USO is its dedicated 30,000+ volunteers who give their time annually to the organization.
+The most impressive part is its dedicated 30,000+ volunteers who give their time annually to the organization.

 The USO’s mission statement is clear about its intentions: “The USO strengthens America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.”

-Best of all, USO events are free and open to active duty U.S. military and their families, both stateside and overseas.
+Best of all, these events are free and open to active duty U.S. military and their families, both stateside and overseas.

 The USO centers provide respite for service members in the form of programs, entertainment, and services.
 When traveling, it’s often the place service members catch a snooze between layovers.
 It’s also a place to connect to loved ones via the Internet or phone.
 Some pass the time by playing video games, watching movies, snacking or just relaxing.